OmarDuran/nfempy/examples/dev_notes.md

 * Test cases with
 	* R^{n} to R^{3} n in {1,2,3}

-Postprocess should be on cells?
+Postprocess should be on cells for now.

 ## DoF mappigns